EternityForest/hardlinep2p/README.md

 That bookmark will then work from anywhere in the world!

+In addition to all of this, we also provide journalling and notetaking using distributed databases.

+This feature is integrated into the same app and uses the services feature for Sync.

 ## Prior Art:

 * Abandoned Mozilla project that was similar: [https://wiki.mozilla.org/FlyWeb]